Johnhalk/sbtt/README.md

 - Clone this repo
 - Run 'bundle' in project root directory
 - open with 'irb' in the command line
-- Create a debit of 50:
+- Type in the following commands to create a debit of 50:
 ```
 require './lib/account'
 acc = Account.new